TECHFUND/techfund-blog/tfblog/content/post/rust/index.md

 This allows us to generate a node module that we can directly import inside node console.

-To build the project, simply run
+To build the project first we need the nj-cli installed

 > cargo install nj-cli

-to install the nj-cli and
+now we can run

 > nj-cli build